-Geneva’s Natural History Museum (Muséum Genève) has been our go-to museum on rainy days for the last 6 years!
-We have, over the years, pushed a sleeping baby around the exhibits here, watched our toddlers crawl/run/topple over, and we have spent plenty of time running after them too!
+Geneva’s Natural History Museum (Muséum Genève) has been our go-to museum on rainy days for the last 7 years!
+We have, over the years, pushed a sleeping baby around the exhibits here, watched our toddlers crawl / run / topple over, and we have spent plenty of time running after them too!

 What a wonderful museum this is!
-Set across 4 floors, the permanent exhibits include: local fauna, animals of the world and an extensive mineral collection.
+Set across 4 floors, the permanent exhibitions include: local fauna, animals of the world and an extensive mineral collection.

 «Célébrons!
 50 ans du Muséum à Malagnou»

-Until January 2018, the Muséum d’Histoire Naturelle is continuing to celebrate its 50 year anniversary – Célébrons!
-50 ans du Muséum à Malagnou.
-There are plenty more events scheduled, so do check their flyer!
+Until January 2018, the Muséum Genève was celebrating its 50 year anniversary – Célébrons!
+50 ans du Muséum à Malagnou – and it did so with two fabulous temporary exhibitions:

-The last temporary exhibition, which ran until March 2017, was the excellent «Dinosaurs».
-With several dinosaur skeletons to gawp at and a myriad of interactive activities, the MBFF team were absolutely enthralled!
-We even came away with the perfect “selfie with a scary dinosaur” souvenir, courtesy of the museum (and a “dinosaur tooth” or two!).
+- the breathtaking 🦕«Dinosaurs»🦕– with several dinosaur skeletons to gawp at and a myriad of interactive activities, the MBFF team were absolutely enthralled!
+We even came away with the perfect “selfie with a scary dinosaur” souvenir, courtesy of the museum (and a “dinosaur tooth” or two!);

-After «Dinosaurs», the museum has turned its attention to much smaller creature – ANTS!
-If you’d like to learn all about these fascinating little animals and experience a giant anthill, then free up a day before the January 2019 (this exhibitions has been extended due to success) to come go and see «Fourmis»!
+- «Fourmis» – after «Dinosaurs», the museum turned its attention to much smaller creature – 🐜ANTS🐜 !
+If you’d like to learn all about these fascinating little animals and experience a giant anthill, then free up a day before January 2019! (this exhibitions was extended due to its success);

 The museum has a spacious café (recently renovated) with good lunch options (no picnics allowed, but on a warm day, there is plenty of space for a picnic outside).

 Another option is the fabulous family-friendly Luiga restaurant, located just down the road from the museum.
-This Italian restaurant is spacious, serves delicious food and doesn’t take reservations, so you can always find a table!
-A truly Italian welcome . . . we were introduced to this restaurant through Geneva friends; thank you to them! / open 7 days a week, from 12h / address: rue Adrien-Lachenal 24a, 1207, Geneva / tel: (+)41 22 840 15 15 / website;
+This Italian restaurant is spacious, serves delicious food and is very family friendly (baby-changing facilities, high chairs, children’s play area).
+It doesn’t take reservations, but we have never waited long for a table.
+You’ll get a truly Italian welcome . . . we were introduced to this restaurant through Geneva friends, so thank you to them! / open 7 days a week, from 12h / address: rue Adrien-Lachenal 24a, 1207, Geneva / tel: (+)41 22 840 15 15 / website;

 Workshops for children

-The Muséum d’Histoire Naturelle offers workshops for children on Wednesday afternoons from 14h to 16h30 and some Saturdays.
+The Muséum Genève offers workshops for children on Wednesday afternoons from 14h to 16h30 and on some Saturdays too.
 Check the museum’s website for more details;

 There is a great gift shop at the entrance; a great place to pick up some birthday presents, stickers, postcards or posters!